rrrutledge/innersource-program/readme-template.md

 ## Usage

-_Brief instruction of how to use the project.
+_Brief instruction of how to onboard and use the project, including technology requirements.
 If it gets long then put it in a separate document and link to it from here._

 ## Getting help